julia-thea/julia-thea/README.md

 - 🌱 I’m currently learning MERN stack 😊
 - 👯 I’m looking to collaborate on JavaScript based projects 👯‍♀️
 - 🤔 I’m looking for help with ExpresJS 😇
-- 💬 Ask me about how it's like to attend a coding bootcamp
+- 💬 Ask me what it's like to attend a coding bootcamp
 - 📫 How to reach me: 📬 sunday6pm@protonmail.com
 - ⚡ Fun fact: I love bunnies, yoga, biking, and code 😎✌️